MRCollective/ChameleonForms/docs/html-attributes.md

 # HTML Attributes

 HTML Attributes in ChameleonForms provides the ability to specify a set of HTML attributes in a fluent, expressive way.
-Specifying HTML Attributes is done by chaining calls to the methods on the `HtmlAttributes` class.
+Specifying HTML Attributes is done by chaining calls to the methods on the `HtmlAttributes` class or by [adding equivalent attributes to one of the supported tag helpers](#tag-helper-attributes).

 The `HtmlAttributes` class looks like this and is in the `ChameleonForms` namespace: